since1968/stat-blocks/homebrewery/src/bard-skald.markdown

 ### Weapon Mastery

-At 3rd level, you master a weapon (or family of related weapons) as your specialty.
+At 3rd level, you master a weapon, or family of weapons, as your specialty.
 Choose one of the options at the end of this document.
-You can't take a Weapon Mastery option more than once, even if you later get to choose again.
+You can't take a weapon mastery option more than once, even if you later get to choose again.

 Your weapon mastery improves at 6th level.